PCOS Fitness Guide: Best Workout for Managing PCOS Symptoms

 How to Workout with PCOS

-Let’s be perfectly clear...there is no one-way to incorporate regular movement when you have PCOS.
+Before we dive in, let’s be perfectly clear...there is no one right way to incorporate regular movement when you have PCOS.
 Or when you don’t have PCOS, for that matter!

-But, having said that, I have assembled a beginner workout for those looking to get their feet wet in the fitness world, without making so big a splash that you never return.
-Start slowly and do what you can.
+Having said that, I've put together a great beginner workout for those looking to get their feet wet in the fitness world, without making so big a splash that you never return.

-So what makes a workout routine (like the one below) so PCOS-friendly, even if you have Lean PCOS?
+So what makes a workout routine (like the one below) so PCOS-friendly, even if you have lean PCOS?

 As with any workout, feel free to customize it!
 Maybe this is your first time back in the fitness-saddle for a while, or maybe you need something more challenging - here are a few ways you can tailor this workout to you: